Benwhardy/python_game/README.md

 This program is a scrolling 2D shooter game built with Python and Pygame.
 The objective of the game is to get across the map defeating enemies.
-I had hoped to add more enemies and change more of the animations, but I haven't been able to get that to work yet.

 ## Technologies Used